 - Test closure

-Below, I will describe how to go about testing our log-in flow by following these six steps.
+In this tutorial, I will explain how to test your log-in flow by following these six steps.

 Software testing life cycle stage 1 - requirement analysis

 At this stage, the quality assurance team meets with all stakeholders to get a full understanding of the application requirements.
 Comprehensive knowledge of how the application should behave allows you to judge the scope of the testing process.
 Requirements can be either functional or non-functional.
 Spend some time prioritizing features and functionality to refine the focus of the testing, and avoid wasting time on what is less important to stakeholders, including users.

 Also at this stage, determine what type of testing environment setup you will use and whether you can automate testing.

 For the application log-in flow, analyzing the application requirements will determine:

 - The URL to visit to log in to the application